BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_4.md

 ![](/img/resources/vue/vue-messages-18.png)

 The app creates 40 marbles on startup.
 You can add a marble by entering it's name to the text input and hit Add marble.
 Remove marbles will remove some of the marbles by each click.
-The last button will query the scene for all the meshe names on the scene and will print it out to the console.The methods are described above in the ##Vue page## section.
+The last button will query the scene for all the meshes names on the scene and will print it out to the console.The methods are described above in the ##Vue page## section.

 ## WebWorkers